Memetic Algorithms for Ligand Expulsion from Protein Cavities: Methods

-The selection mechanism depends on fitness of individuals.
-The better the fitness of a particular individual, the higher the probability of reproducing in a next generation.
-Selection strategies are based on Darwin's law of natural selection \cite{darwin2009origin}, due to which individual with better fitness survives.
-The roulette selection scheme was used:
+\item Selection mechanism depends on scores of the ligand conformations.
+The lower effective interaction energy of a ligand, the higher the probability of surviving to a next epoch.
+We used the roulette selection scheme: